LPXTT/SimTrack/README.md

 - torchvision==0.9.0
 - timm==0.5.4

-The requirements.txt file lists other Python libraries that this project depends on, and they will be installed using: pip3 install -r requirements.txt

 ## Results (AUC)
 |method|  FLOPs    |   LaSOT | TNL2K | TrackingNet | GOT-10k_Test | UAV123  | model|